Baseng0815/Webpage/markdown/2022_japan_blog.md

     2022 Japan Blog
 ---

-I will be spending autumn and winter 2022 in [Japan](https://www.youtube.com/watch?v=_mkiGMtbrPM) as an exchange student, namely in [Nagoya](https://goo.gl/maps/5d5kyaWS4CZaL1t56) at the [NUFS (Nagoya University of Foreign Studies)](https://www.nufs.ac.jp/).
-Arrival is on August 24th and departure is planned for December 23rd, so four months in total.
+I am currently spending autumn and winter 2022 in [Japan](https://www.youtube.com/watch?v=_mkiGMtbrPM) as an exchange student, namely in [Nagoya](https://goo.gl/maps/5d5kyaWS4CZaL1t56) at the [NUFS (Nagoya University of Foreign Studies)](https://www.nufs.ac.jp/).
+Arrival was on August 24th and departure is planned for December 23rd, so four months in total.

 ## Timeline Index